nhuquynhle22/Crime_Rates_vs_City_Budgets/README.md

 ## Machine Learning
 Machine learning will be built using Scikit.
 Supervised learning with a linear regression model will be utiliezed.
 This will help transform the data to create an interpretable representation for analysis and to determine patterns in a grouping of data, rather than to predict a classification.

+### Preliminary Data Preprocessing
+Our data conisits of three factors.
+Our independent variable which is the state police budgets and our depedent variable entailing the crime and poverty rates.
+We will then compare how our independent variable affects the dependent variable using a linear regression model.

+### Supervised Learning with Linear Regression
+We will use the linear regression model on al the variable in our data to compare if there is or isnt a correlation between the two variables.

+- Pros:
+	- Linear regression is straightforward to use and the output coefficients are easier to interpret.

+- Cons:
+	- Linear regression technique outliers can have huge effects on the regression and boundaries are linear in this technique.
+	- Can sometimes over simplify real-world probelms by assuming a linerar relationship amoung variables
 ## Database
 We have decided to use PostgreSQL to manage the databases.
 It will provide support different functions of SQL like foreign keys, subqueries, triggers, and different user-defined types and functions.
 It wil be capable of writing large amounts of data more efficiently, and will handle concurrency better than SQL.